feststelltaste/awesome-software-analytics/readme.md

 ## Contribute

-Contributions welcome!
+Did you like this list?
+Contributions are very welcome!
 Read the [contribution guidelines](contributing.md) first and add your ideas!